flams/CouchDB-emily-tools/README.md

 ##API

-After you've installed CouchDB Emily tools for user either on the server or the client side, you are ready to play with it.
-To cope with the asynchronous nature of database operations, CouchDB Emily Tools returns a new promise for each asynchronous method calls, such as 'sync', 'upload' or 'remove'.
+After you've installed CouchDB Emily tools for use either on the server or the client side, you are ready to play with it.
+To cope with the asynchronous nature of database operations, CouchDB Emily Tools returns a new promise for each asynchronous method call, such as 'sync', 'upload' or 'remove'.

 As the tools are based on Emily, the promises are completely compliant with the Promise/A+ specs, so you know how they work.
-The only extra feature that is added to Promise/A+ is the ability to give an extra scope the fulfillment/error callbacks.
-All the above examples are valid:
+The only extra feature that is added to Promise/A+ is the ability to give an extra scope to the fulfillment/error callbacks.
+All the examples below are valid:

 ```js
 couchDBDocument.sync("database", "document")